 It is important to note that weight loss can vary greatly depending on your starting point, so results may not be the same for everyone.

-If you are overweight and have been eating a high-carb diet, or if you are simply looking to lose a few pounds, you should expect to see at least 5 pounds lost in the first week of following a low-carb diet.
-This is because when your body goes into ketosis—the process of burning fat instead of carbs—it will release excess water weight built up around organs and muscles.
+If you are overweight or trying to lose weight, you can expect to lose at least 5 pounds in the first week by following a low-carb diet.
+When your body goes into ketosis, it burns fat instead of carbs.
+This process leads to the release of excess water weight stored around organs and muscles.

-If you are already fit and healthy but want to lose some extra fat, then one pound per week is more realistic, as it takes longer for your body to adjust to burning fat instead of glucose (sugar).
+If you are already healthy and want to lose extra fat, it is more realistic to aim to lose one pound per week.
+It takes time for your body to adapt to burning fat instead of sugar.

 Potential Downsides of the Low-Carb Diet